 They say that you can’t beat the classics, and we think this is especially true when it comes to desserts.
 Eschew the out-there desserts that London has to offer and instead seek comfort in these tried-and-tested recipes that taste oh so good.

 What: Perennially popular Roast revels in British tradition, so it’s no surprise that the restaurant’s pudding selection is delightfully nostalgic.
-Our top pick is the sticky date pudding, which is drizzled with warm toffee sauce, and served with a dollop of clotted cream, as well as almond brittle for some added crunch.
+Our top pick is the sticky toffee pudding, which is drizzled with warm toffee sauce, and served with a dollop of Devonshire clotted cream.

 Where: Floral Hall, Stoney Street, SE1 1TL